A Strong Voice for Children and Families

 Since our founding in 1975, a key objective of TACFS is to be a unified voice to strengthen the services and care to vulnerable Texans.
 We are passionate about advocating for the the best possible outcomes for at-risk children, youth, and families.

 As an organization we seek to be informed and actively participate in regulatory and legislative processes, and individually to communicate regularly and on a local level with our own elected officials.
-Our advocacy efforts extend to elected officials at the local, state, and federal level, state agencies including DFPS and HHSC, and local and statewide partners and stakeholders.
+Our advocacy efforts extend to elected officials at the local, state, and federal levels, state agencies including the Texas Department of Family and Protective Services (DFPS) and the Texas Health and Human Services Commission (HHSC), and local and statewide partners and stakeholders.

 Texas at a glance...